cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 ## Local deployment with vagrant

-If you are using the local vagrant deployment configuration from the [kypo-crp-local-demo](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo) project and want to access logged data via the [Training Instance Overview](../../../user-guide-basic/training-agenda/training-instance/#training-instance-overview), you need to additionally set up the forwarding from `MAN` to your local machine.
+If you are using the local vagrant deployment configuration from the [kypo-crp](https://gitlab.ics.muni.cz/muni-kypo-crp/prototypes-and-examples/kypo-crp-local-demo) project and want to access logged data via the [Training Instance Overview](../../../user-guide-basic/training-agenda/training-instance/#training-instance-overview), you need to additionally set up the forwarding from `MAN` to your local machine.
 To manually set up this forwarding, follow these steps.

-**1. Create a new port forwarding rule in VirtualBox Manager:**
+**1. Create a new port forwarding rule in VirtualBox Manager (configured on Ubuntu):**

 Open the VirtualBox Manager, and in the `Advanced Network settings` of your KYPO VM session, click on the **Port Forwarding** button:
 ![VirtualBox settings](../../img/extras/logging/port-forwarding-rule.png)